Khovanskii bases, higher rank valuations and tropical geometry: Valuations on algebras and Khovanskii bases

 \subsection{Preliminaries on valuations}

-Throughout the paper, a (linearly) ordered group is an Abelian group $(\Gamma, +)$ equipped with a total ordering $\succ$ which respects the group operation.
+Throughout the paper, a (linearly) ordered group is an abelian group $(\Gamma, +)$ equipped with a total ordering $\succ$ which respects the group operation.
 Primarily we work with a discrete subgroup of a rational vector space $\Q^r$ with some linear ordering.
-By the Hahn embedding theorem (\cite{Gravett}), there is always an embedding of linearly ordered groups $\eta: \Q^r \to \R^r$, where $\R^r$ is given the standard lexicographic ordering, consequently we may treat any linear ordering by considering the lexicographic case.
+By the Hahn embedding theorem (\cite{Gravett}), there is always an embedding of linearly ordered groups $\eta: \Q^r \to \R^r$, where $\R^r$ is given the standard lexicographic ordering, consequently we may treat any linear ordering by considering the lexicographic case.\footnote{Also it might be worthwhile mentioning the related classical result that any monomial order on $\Z^r$ is obtained from the lexicographic order and a real-valued weighting matrix.}